-Mary’s Meals feeds 223 children every school day in Niger!Published on
+Mary’s Meals feeds more than 200 children every school day in NigerPublished on

 Life in Niger

-Niger is currently ranked 189 out of 189 countries in the Human Development Index (HDI) and is one of the poorest and least developed places in the world.
-An estimated 16.1 million people have insufficient food intake and nearly half of all children under five suffer from chronic malnutrition.
-44.5% of the population of Niger lives below the International Poverty Line of $1.90 per day.
+Niger is currently ranked 189 out of 191 countries and territories in the Human Development Index (HDI) and is one of the poorest and most vulnerable countries in the world.
+An estimated 17.5 million people do not have enough food to eat and nearly half of all children (48.5%) under five suffer from chronic malnutrition.
+The World Bank estimates 50.63% of the population of Niger lives below the International Poverty Line ($2.15 USD per day).

-Niger sits on some of the largest uranium deposits on the planet but is in great poverty and debt.
-The economy is based on subsistence agriculture and the export of raw commodities – main exports include oilseeds, mineral fuels and chemicals.
-Niger’s short rainy season and the rate of growth in population are just some of the reasons for widespread hunger.
+Niger’s economy is based on subsistence agriculture and the export of raw commodities.
+The country’s main exports include oilseeds, mineral fuels and chemicals.
+Niger’s short rainy season and its fast growing population are just some of the factors driving food insecurity.

 Mary's Meals in Niger